madhavmehndiratta/blog/_posts/2020-06-03-cryptobank-vulnhub-walkthrough.md

 python -c 'import pty;pty.spawn("/bin/bash")'
 ```

-We can see that the user is added in the <i>sudoers</i> group, so we can run commands as root but we need the password for the user, After few guesses, I found the password! and it came out to be obvious one. (solr)
+We can see that the user is added in the <i>sudoers</i> group, so we can run commands as root but we need the password for the user.
+After a few guesses, I found the password! and it came out to be the obvious one. (solr)
 ```r
 solr@33fa86e6105f:/opt/solr/server$ cd /
 cd /